Just a Reminder That

 So if you’ve ever run a REPL and hit the up arrow, expecting the previous

-command to appear for editing, and instead got a string of gibberish, you might
+command to appear for editing, and instead generated a string of gibberish, you

 rlwrap helpful.
 Just prefix the REPL command with